ESC’s Teacher Professional Development Workshop Series:

 (Grade level focus: upper elementary through middle school teachers)

-ESC’s three-part workshop series is designed to give teachers to tools and confidence to successfully lead quality outdoor learning experiences with their students.
+ESC’s four-part workshop series is designed to give teachers to tools and confidence to successfully lead quality outdoor learning experiences with their students.
 Teachers will understand how the health of the watershed in our local communities has an impact not only on our iconic salmon but on those of us who live here.
 Local actions, in neighborhoods and on our school grounds, have the ability to make a difference.

 Upon completion of the entire workshop series, teachers will: